DominikBoenisch/Training-the-Archive/README.md

 You have suggestions or feedback?
 We are very happy about that.
 Feel free to open an issue or a pull request.
 You will also find further information on our [website](http://ludwigforum.de/museum/forschung/training-the-archive/) or by reading this [interview](https://www.link-niedersachsen.de/blog/blog_kultur/ki_schueler_boenisch).

 ### License:
-This prototype is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/DominikBoenisch/Training-the-Archive/blob/master/LICENSE) file for detail
+This prototype is licensed under the GPL-3.0 License.
+See the [LICENSE](https://github.com/DominikBoenisch/Training-the-Archive/blob/master/LICENSE) file for detail.